XH-B/ABM/README.md

 ## Usage

 Note that we train our model on one train set CROHME 2014 and test the model on three test sets CROHME 2014, CROHME 2016, and CROHME2019.
-Commands for training and testing the model with single decoder branch or two decoder branches respectively:
+Commands for training and testing the model with single decoder branch or two decoder branches respectively are as follows:

 ```bash
 # for training on CROHME 2014  with one L2R branch (baseline model)